Kate Saxon

-Kate Saxon is a British freelance theatre, TV and games director who lives in London.
-She was Associate Director of Shared Experience theatre company from 2000–2012 and is currently an Associate Artist of the company.
+Kate Saxon is a British freelance TV, theatre and videogames cinematic director who lives in London.

+Amongst her TV credits, Kate directed 3 episodes of Endeavour, including the finale Ep which aired in 2023.
+She was Associate Director of Shared Experience theatre company from 2000 to 2012 and became an Associate Artist of the company.

+Kate was the original Chair of Stage Directors UK.

+Videogames that Kate has been Lead Director of include Battlefield 2042, Mafia III, The Witcher 2: Assassins of Kings, The Witcher 3: Wild Hunt, Alien: Isolation, Fable II & Fable III.

 Theatre

 Saxon directed Phil Daniels in David Edgar's "Jekyll and Hyde" in 2018 and was director of the successful 2015 production of Alan Bennett's The History Boys for Sell A Door Theatre Company national UK tour.
 The Times gave 4 stars, stating: "Saxon definitely handles the shifts from the intimate and intellectual to the riotous."

 Saxon's productions include Tom Stoppard's The Real Thing which toured nationally in 2012 and The Years Between in 2011, for which her leading actress, Marianne Oldham, was nominated for Best Performer at the British Theatre Awards.
 Also the premiere of Mark Healy's adaptation of Thomas Hardy's Far From the Madding Crowd (UK 2008), for English Touring Theatre and of John Fowles' The French Lieutenant's Woman for its world premiere in the USA and later British premiere.

 For the Orange Tree Theatre's Susan Glaspell season she staged the first revival of Glaspell's 1922 comedy Chains of Dew in March 2008.

 International productions include Nine Parts of Desire, at The Public, New York and later at The Wilma, Philadelphia.
 The production was the winner of two Barrymore Awards.

 Saxon was Associate Director of the West End run and the international tour of Polly Teale's After Mrs. Rochester.